Certificates of Electrical Safety community information

 Additionally, the Act only requires a Licensed Electrical Worker (LEW) or Registered Electrical Contractor to retain a copy of a COES for three years.
 Energy Safe Victoria will not actively pursue anything beyond this period.

 Note: A Certificate of Electrical Safety search does not search for safety reports completed for rental properties as per the Residential Tenancies Regulations 2021.
-Please see our page on for more information.
+Please see our page on Residential tenancy changes for more information.

 If you are unable to obtain your COES